faddiv/Misc/README.md

 # myAngular
-Deep learning angular through building from scratch.
+Learning angular through building from scratch.
 Also this is a practice with typescript.